StefAm21/micolet-test/README.md

 # MICOLET TEST
-The following project is a solved test from [Micolet](https://github.com/ecommerce-ventures/Micolet-Coding-challenge/blob/main/micolet-challenge-en.md) and has been created entirely by [Stefano Amodei](https://www.linkedin.com/in/stefano-amodei/), here is how step by step you can get the app up and running:
+The following project is a solved test from [Micolet](https://github.com/ecommerce-ventures/Micolet-Coding-challenge/blob/main/micolet-challenge-en.md) and has been created by [Stefano Amodei](https://www.linkedin.com/in/stefano-amodei/).

+Here is how step by step you can get the app up and running:

 ### REQUIREMENTS
 ---